ibohaji/ibohaji.github.io/_posts/2023-03-21-welcome-to-jekyll.markdown

 {% endhighlight %}

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

+<embed
+       type="text/html"
+       src="/assets/images/Focuscrime.html"
+       width="600"
+       height="600"
+       style="float: left"
+       >
+This is text beside the bokeh.
+Description of the plot can be written here

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]: https://github.com/jekyll/jekyll